gluppler/Computer-Networks/CHAPTER_QUIZZES_README.md

 # HCIA-Datacom Chapter Quizzes

-This document lists all chapter quiz questions (PNG images) organized by chapter in numerical order.
+This document displays all chapter quiz questions (PNG images) organized by chapter in numerical order.

 ## Directory Structure